NVIDIA/aistore/docs/_posts/2025-05-15-etl-optimized-data-movement-and-server-framework.md

 | http        | hpull  |       | False        |   906.59  |
 | http        | hpull  |       | True         |  1070.84  |

-### Performance Insights
+### 4. Performance Insights

-The best-performing configuration—**FastAPI** using WebSocket, with `fqn` and `direct_put` enabled, completed the entire job in just **3 minutes 39 seconds**.
+The best-performing configuration—**FastAPI** using WebSocket, with `fqn` and `direct_put` enabled—completed the entire job in just **3 minutes 39 seconds**.

-This is a massive improvement over the baseline, reducing the total transformation time by **\~35x**.
-Even beyond raw speed, AIStore ETL’s server-side design removes the need for data movement and client-side processing, allowing pipelines to scale horizontally with the cluster.
+This marks a **\~35× speedup** compared to the client-side baseline, where the same workload took over **2 hours** to finish.

+> ⚠️ **Caveat**: The baseline was run on a single client machine, while the AIStore benchmark used a 3-node cluster.
+This is **not** a 1:1 hardware comparison—but that’s exactly the point.
+AIStore ETL is built to **scale horizontally**.
+Client-side processing, even on powerful machines, hits I/O and CPU limits quickly.
+In contrast, AIStore parallelizes the workload across all available nodes.

-> **Note:** As the cluster size grows, performance scales linearly with added nodes and disks, offering even greater throughput potential.
+Beyond raw speed, AIStore ETL eliminates unnecessary data movement, reduces client-side compute costs, and simplifies pipeline management.
+As the cluster size grows, performance scales linearly with added nodes/disks, offering even greater throughput potential.